Katie Ricks- A Divine Motherhood

 Leaving NC to come back here was a call.
 My daughter was attending the best school and my partner was serving a church in North Carolina.
 I owned my house and had established myself in this place for 14 years.
 To leave all of that behind, I can only describe it as a calling.
 And coming back was really challenging at first.
 I knew the current president was publicly and privately committed to queer folk and that so much had changed since I attend CTS as a student.
 But I had to keep reminding myself that it was 2017 and not 1998.
 I kept having to tell myself that I was welcomed this time around.
 It was almost like PTSD from the church.

 Tell me about your daughter.

 I’m happy to talk about my daughter.
 Her birth was one of the places where there was literally no barrier between heaven and earth.
 When she was born and they held her up and passed her to me, she was shiny, like glowing.
 I remember that someone said, “Oh it's kind of like Moses when he went up to the mountain and had to cover his face because it was glowing.”
 And I was like, “Yes, that’s it.”
 The air was heavier and felt like everything was moving slower and I couldn’t breathe as easily.
-It was such an amazing experience that I became a doula later on.
+It was such an amazing experience that I was inspired to become a birth doula later on.

 My mother says that I became a nicer person after I had a child.
-Having Jordan is single handedly the one thing that has changed me more than anything else.
+Having Jordan is single-handedly the one thing that has changed me more than anything else.
 Part of it is that I like to have control, and there is nothing about pregnancy or parenting that allows you to have control of anything.
-In many ways, Jordan is just like me, in other ways she’s the complete opposite.
-I love that, with her, I get to experience the world with a newness and wonder that you forget about when you’re older.
+In many ways Jordan is just like me, in other ways she’s the complete opposite.
+I love that with her, I get to experience the world with a newness and wonder that you forget about when you’re older.

 She constantly teaches me.
 And I love that Facebook shows posts from years before so I can read about the silly things she said at the age of 3 all the way to now.